sfu-dis/corobase/README.md

 - `eager`: load all latest versions during recovery, so the database is fully in-memory when it starts to process new transactions;
 - `lazy`: start a thread to load versions in the background after recovery, so the database is partially in-memory when it starts to process new transactions.
 - `none`: load versions on-demand upon access.

+#### Benchmark-specific runtime options

+`-w C`: YCSB-C read-only workload.

+`-s 1000000000`: number of records in the database table.

+`-r 10`: 10 querys per transaction.

+`-t sequential`: 'sequential' for ERMIA implementation, 'simple-coro' for the optimized 2-level coroutine-to-transaction implementation, and 'adv-coro' for the fully-nested coroutines implementation.